 In April 2020, Granite completed and issued its Green Bond Framework, which complies with the Green Bond Principles developed by the ICMA as of June 2018.
 The Green Bond Framework has been and will be used by Granite and its subsidiaries for the issuance of green bonds and/or other green financial instruments.
 Granite also obtained an independent second party opinion from Sustainalytics on its Green Bond Framework indicating alignment with the Green Bond Principles.
 On June 4, 2020, Granite issued its inaugural green bond, the 2027 Debentures, and on August 30, 2021, Granite issued its second green bond, the 2028 Debentures.
-As at December 31, 2022, Granite has allocated 100% of the net proceeds from the 2027 Debentures, and 74% of the 2028 Debentures to Eligible Green Projects as defined in the Green Bond Framework.
-Details of the use of proceeds towards Eligible Green Projects can be found in Granite's Green Bond Use of Proceeds Report for the period ending December 31, 2022, which can be found on Granite's website at: https://granitereit.com/granite-2022-greenbond-framework.
+On October 12, 2023, Granite issued its third green bond, the 2029 Debentures, increasing Granite's total green bond issuances to a total of \$1.4 billion.
+As at December 31, 2023, Granite has allocated 100% of the net proceeds from the 2027 Debentures, 100% of the 2028 Debentures and 42.0% of the 2029 Debentures to Eligible Green Projects as defined in the Green Bond Framework.
+Details of the use of proceeds towards Eligible Green Projects can be found in Granite's Green Bond Use of Proceeds Report for the period ending December 31, 2023, which can be found on Granite's website at: https://granitereit.com/granite-2023greenbond-framework.

 Sustainability has been an important part of Granite's investment strategy, as its investment activity has been defined by adding sustainable properties to its portfolio.
 By focusing on quality and modern physical characteristics in the properties Granite acquires, it believes that it can help to minimize the impact on the environment.
-Including building expansions and forward purchase assets, Granite currently has 12 development projects in Canada and the United States, that are all being developed to achieve green certifications.
-In July 2022, Granite completed its third annual submission into the GRESB Real Estate Assessment.
-Granite obtained a score of 73 out of 100 in the GRESB Real Estate Assessment (an 8-point increase from 2021), and a peer group ranking of second out of nine in the Northern American Industrial Listed GRESB peer group.
-Granite's public disclosure received a "B" rating from GRESB (an improvement from the "D" rating obtained in 2020) and ranked third out of 10 in the

-Northern America Industrial peer group.
-In August 2022, Granite completed its second submission to the CDP and was scored for the first time, helping establish a benchmark for future comparison.
-Further, Granite continues to use Re Tech Advisors (formerly LORD Green Strategies), a consulting firm focused on sustainability matters in the real estate sector, to assist with the continued improvement and implementation of its ESG+R program.
+During 2023, Granite completed the development and forward purchase of 9 properties in the United States.
+As at the end of 2023, 8 of these properties have received green certifications, with the last green certification expected to be received in early 2024.
+In July 2023, Granite completed its fourth annual submission into the GRESB Real Estate Assessment.
+Granite obtained a score of 79 out of 100 in the GRESB Real Estate Assessment (a 6-point increase from 2022), and a peer group ranking of first out of nine in the Northern American Industrial Listed GRESB peer group.
+Granite's public disclosure received a "A" rating from GRESB (an improvement from the "B" rating obtained in 2022) and ranked second out of 10 in the Northern America Industrial peer group.
+Granite continues to use Re Tech Advisors, a consulting firm focused on sustainability matters in the real estate sector, to assist with the continued improvement and implementation of its ESG+R program.